 Royal Caribbean has soaked up this beautiful oasis of sand and sea, crystal blue waters and wonderful coves as their private port.
 Come by cruise ship, reserve a private cabana in Columbus Cove and you are living the beach dream.

-While Kennebunkport is famed for its past presidents, First lady Barbara and beaches, the best beach on the southern Maine coast may be Ogunquit.
-This 3-mile long stretch of perfect talcum sand is two beaches in one- Footbridge, quieter, and Ogunquit – closer to town and more vibrant.
-Lay in the sand, walk the Marginal Way – 3 miles to Perkins Cove, or grab a float and ride the river that empties into the sea on this incredibly secenic beach with a 10-foot tide.
+While Kennebunkport is famed for its past presidents, and beautiful beaches, the best beach on the southern Maine coast may be Ogunquit.
+This 3-mile long stretch of perfect talcum sand is two beaches in one – Footbridge Beach, the quieter, and Ogunquit Beach – closer to town and more vibrant.
+Lay in the sand, walk the Marginal Way – 3 miles to Perkins Cove, or grab a float and ride the river that empties into the sea on this incredibly scenic beach with an ever changing 10-foot tide.
 After sun and fun, go to Ogunquit’s local bars, The Front Porch is famous and fun for its piano bar, for a cocktail with the real swells.
 And be “shore” to visit nearby Kennebunkport.